goffstown-sports-app/Server-Monitor/README.md

 Once you have installed the requirements, you can now run the program!
 You run the program by inputting the following command once you are in the src folder:

 `python3 main.py`

+If you are using docker then run:
+`docker run -v ~/secrets:src/secrets ghsapp/server-monitor`